wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

-# Create Your First Event-Triggered Integration with Integration Studio
+# Create an Event-Triggered Integration with an Existing Integration

+Event-triggered integrations can help automate business processes and reduce manual work.
+Choreo allows you to create and manage event-triggered integrations without a complex infrastructure setup.

-Consider a scenario where a developer has created an integration using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) and wants to use it as an event-triggered integration by deploying it in Choreo.
-In this tutorial, you will learn how to do the following actions to address this requirement:
+Consider a scenario where a developer has already created an integration using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) and wants to deploy it on Choreo to create an event-triggered integration.
+This tutorial walks you through the steps to accomplish this requirement.

+In this tutorial, you will do the following:

-- Create an event-triggered integration in Choreo by connecting the GitHub repository which has an integration developed in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
+- Create an event-triggered integration component in Choreo by connecting a GitHub repository with a sample application developed using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).

+	!!! info
+    	    The sample application listens to a [RabbitMQ](https://www.rabbitmq.com/) topic and logs incoming messages.

 - Deploy the integration component to the development environment in Choreo.
 - Test the integration component.

-For this tutorial, let's use a basic sample application which listens to a [RabbitMQ](https://www.rabbitmq.com/) topic and logs incoming messages.

-!!! tip "Before you begin!"
+!!! tip "Before you begin"
-    To follow this tutorial, you can utilize a sample integration created with [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
-Simply fork the [choreo-examples](https://github.com/wso2/choreo-examples) repository on GitHub.

-In this tutorial, we will be using the [simple-rabbitmq-listener](https://github.com/wso2/choreo-examples/tree/main/ipaas/wso2-synapse/simple-rabbitmq-listener) project in the **choreo-sample** repo.
+    - Fork the [sample application](https://github.com/wso2/choreo-examples) GitHub repository.
+For this tutorial, you need the [simple-rabbitmq-listener](https://github.com/wso2/choreo-examples/tree/main/ipaas/wso2-synapse/simple-rabbitmq-listener) in the **choreo-sample** repository.

-## Step 0: Get Ready for the Tutorial

-To complete this tutorial, you need to start a RabbitMQ server either on a server or locally.
-Once it's started, obtain the `username`, `hostname`, `password` and `vhost` from the RabbitMQ instance, which you will later assign as environment variables.
+    - Download, install, and start [RabbitMQ](https://www.rabbitmq.com/download.html) either locally or on a server.
+When you start the server, obtain the `username`, `hostname`, `password`, and `vhost` from the RabbitMQ instance to use later as environment variables.

 ## Step 1: Create the integration component